mmistakes/minimal-mistakes/_projects/gym-torcs.md

 # Demonstration

+# In retrospect
+- Would sometime loose myself in elements not related to the research itself.
+Maybe a way of procrastinating.
+- The effort spent toward the simulator takes a considerable part.
+In the next project, helps me evaluate better what could be the involvement so as to not too wasted much time.
+The learning experience from digging deep into the simulator was definitely beneficial. or so I would like to think, but some part of me can't help but wish I found an even better method.

 ##  OpenAI Gym and registering a custom environments

 ## Uploading to PyPi / installing directly from github actually faster